-While businesses are rightly focused on attracting new customers, many are forgetting that the key to a growth in profits is finding ways to retain customers and keep them coming back again and again.
-Did you know that attracting new customers will cost your company up to 25 times more than keeping an existing customer?
+While businesses are rightly focused on attracting new customers, many forget that the key to growth in profits is finding ways to retain customers and keep them coming back again and again.
+Did you know that the new customer acquisition cost can be up to 25 times more than the cost of keeping an existing customer?
 In addition, a mere 5% increase in customer retention can increase a company’s profitability by 75% !

 How can you measure how loyal customers are to your brand or business?
-Customer feedback and interactions over social media give you a good snapshot, but to find something measurable you need to look at customer lifetime value.
+Customer feedback and interactions over social media give you a good snapshot.
+To find something more measurable, you need to look at customer lifetime value.

 What is customer lifetime value?